Reveal-Energy-Services/orchid-python-api/README-dev.md

 - [Create a clean conda environment](#create-a-clean-conda-environment)
 - In a powershell window, navigate to the directory of the new virtualenv
 - Activate the virtualenv (run `conda activate orchid`)
-- Install the package distribution by running the command, `pip install --index-url https://test.pypi.org/simple/ orchid-python-api`.
+- Install the package distribution by running the command, `pip install orchid-python-api`.
 - [Run Orchid examples](#run-installed-orchid-high-level-examples)
 - [Run Orchid tutorials](#run-installed-orchid-tutorials)
 - Optionally, [Run Orchid low-level examples](#run-installed-orchid-low-level-examples)